 One of the most effective home-ownership protections is filing for Chapter 13 bankruptcy.
 A common misconception is that if you file for bankruptcy, you lose everything.
 The truth is you can usually keep your home, your car and other valuables.
 If you file for Chapter 13 bankruptcy, all your assets are protected.
 Through a reorganization plan approved by a bankruptcy judge, you’re obligated to repay all or a portion of your debts over a three-to-five year period.

 Once filed, by law, creditors cannot call or send letters demanding payment.
 All collection actions must stop including foreclosures and wage garnishments.
-Creditors cannot repossess your property, foreclose on your home, attempt to evict or garnish your wages.
+Creditors cannot repossess your property, foreclose on your home, or attempt to evict or garnish your wages.

 For more debt relief information or to arrange a phone or video-conference meeting, call the Law Offices of Steers & Associates at 800-824-5416, or email debt relief attorney Elena Steers, Elena@steerslawfirm.com or go to https://www.steerslawfirm.com.